sul-dlss/mods_display/README.md

       end
     end

-Note: The default is a comma and a space (", ")
+Note: Different MODS elements will have different default delimiters (mainly varying between a comma+space or a HTML line-break).

 ### Link